 How Many Pasta Shapes Are There?

-Traditional wisdom says there are between 300 and 350 pasta shapes, but thanks to the rise of 3D printing and AI, the number is now virtually unlimited.
+Traditional wisdom says there are between 300 and 350 pasta shapes, but the number is now virtually unlimited thanks to the rise of 3D printing and AI.

 How we categorise pasta shapes

-Slight differences in a pasta shape’s size, the type of dough used to make it, and a plethora of regional nuances mean that even shapes that look pretty much identical can have a whole host of different names.
+Slight differences in a pasta shape's size, the type of dough used to make it, and a plethora of regional nuances mean that even identical shapes can have a whole host of different names.
 That makes categorising shapes a tricky task.

 The UK's most popular pasta shape